brimigs/cash-app-guide/README.md

 That wraps up all the functionality we need on the home screen for a cash app clone.
 Now we can move onto the pay screen, which involves transfering funds from one user to another.

+#### Payment Screen

-Now lets create the components needed for the pay screen.
-In cash app, the pay screen is simply a key pad with `request` and `pay` buttons that redirect you to another screen.
+In cash app, the payment screen is simply a key pad with `request` and `pay` buttons that take the user input value and redirects you to another screen.

 So the pay screen is mainly some UI work.
 We need to be able to type in a numerical value via a keyboard, handle the input value, select currency via a small modal, and navigate to the request and pay pages via buttons.
 Here is the code below: